ssrg-vt/popcorn-benchmark/heterogeneous_test_suits/nginx/README.md

     We have everything in place to compile and get the binaries.Binaries are generated in src folder.

-2)Testing Copy the binaries to both x86 and ARM machines.
+2) Testing Copy the binaries to both x86 and ARM machines.
 Rename the natives binaries to common name in both machines.
 Now you can test the functioning.